About the Program

 Dissertation Research and Writing

 Doctoral candidacy initiates the second phase of the program during which the student normally devotes full attention to the research and writing of the dissertation.
-The student's Dissertation Committee is typically comprised of the members of the Qualifying Examionation Committee although there are sometimes changes in committee membership as the research evolves.
+The student's Dissertation Committee is typically comprised of the members from the Qualifying Examination Committee although there are sometimes changes in committee membership as the research evolves.
 The doctorate is awarded when the student submits a satisfactory dissertation to the dissertation committee.
-There is no formal disseration defense at Berkeley.
+There is no formal dissertation defense at Berkeley.
 A reasonable estimate of the research and writing phase of the program is approximately two to three years although students whose dissertations require more extensive research may take longer to earn their degree.

 General Curriculum Guidelines